AlterX76/Wifi_AP_VPN/README.md

 3. Plug-in the power supply in the socket
 4. Wait until <b>SNAP_VPN</b> wifi AP is visible
 5. Connect with your smartphone using <b>EnjoyVPN</b> default password
-6. Download snapvpn application for android or apple
+6. Download SnapVpn application for <a href='https://play.google.com/store/apps/details?id=com.snapvpn'>android</a> or apple
 7. Install and launch it
 8. You are ready to configure and start enjoying the great vpn world!
 9. <b>Change the WIFI AP's default password to the one you like most</b>